 Costs and how to book

 The full cost of this course is £275 per person including all resources, Minibus transport and lunch.
-Thanks to generous support from the Big Lottery Fund, there are funded bursary places available for people experiencing financial hardship.
+Thanks to generous support from the National Lottery Community Fund, there are funded bursary places available for people experiencing financial hardship.

 When you complete your application you will be asked to select from the following options: